rodit-org/rodit-timeherenow-demo/README.md

 ### NEAR Credentials Setup

-You need a NEAR credentials file for RODiT authentication.
+Before purchasing your RODiT, you need to set up NEAR credentials for authentication.

 #### Installing near-cli-rs